 . surprisingly quiet machine given its power and the heavy tasks it can master.

 The spiral dough hook exclusive to the Professional series makes mixing heavy bread and pizza dough a breeze, accomplishing in 4 or 5 minutes at speed 2 what it would take about 15 minutes of hand kneading to do.

 Its 6-quart bowl allows the Kitchen Aid Professional 600 to mix large batches of dough without a problem: two large loaves of bread, 3 cake mixes, 2 dozen large bagels, or 15 large cinnamon rolls.

 Homemakers appreciate the increased versatility provided by the multipurpose power hub which can transform any KitchenAid standup mixer into a grinder, pasta maker, ice cream maker, juicer, shredder, strainer, and more – a great space- and money-saving feature.

 Ease of Use

+Now nothing will ever convince me to part with my Artisan, but if I entertained more or suddenly developed a passion for freshly baked bread or pizza, I would certainly give that beauty a look over.
+And don’t forget that enticing range of sophisticated colors… function plus style – what more could one ask for?
 With a 575/550-watt motor backed by an all-steel gears transmission, this KitchenAid Professional mixer is well equipped to handle just about anything you can throw at it.
-Combine a 6-quart bowl with a PowerKnead spiral dough hook, and enough bread can be produced to feed a small army, in minutes and without breaking a sweat.
+Combine a 6-quart bowl with a PowerKnead spiral dough hook, and enough bread can be produced to feed a small army in minutes, and without breaking a sweat!

-Those of you who like to work with heavy doughs on a regular basis are strongly encouraged to read our full review of KitchenAid Professional mixers to make sure you select the mixer that best fits your needs.
+If you enjoy working with heavy doughs on a regular basis, make sure you read our full review of KitchenAid Professional mixers to find the mixer that best fits your personal needs.Share This!